JaxzTan/ft_transcendence/README.md

 | Redis | Live game state — board, dice, turn pointer, matchmaking queue, presence |

 ### Justification for major technical choices

+**Why React + NestJS + PostgreSQL.** They are the stack the team is most comfortable with and they are explicitly allowed by the subject (as opposed to, e.g., Django or Spring), so the team could move fast and defend every choice in review.

 **Why Redis alongside it.** A running match is high-frequency, short-lived state — board position, current dice value, whose turn it is, who is queued for matchmaking.
 Writing that